FOR some people, seeing a mouse is no big deal.

 If accommodating your new freeloading house mouse isn’t on your to-do list, don’t worry – there are other options.

-There are various types of traps available, including snap traps and glue traps.
+There are various types of traps available, including snap traps.
 There are also other, more complicated multiple-mouse catching devices.

 These are suited to when chemical pesticides are not accepted, such as food premises, or where chemicals could be dangerous to family members or pets.